Election Night goes LIVE Gonzo Style - 11/05/10

 ‘SHUT UP’

-the cacophony of noises that merge together as one big choir.
+A million voices are buzzing around the director who cannot hear what is being said in the studio due to the cacophony of noises that merge together as one big choir.
 But after about ten minutes some sort of calmness fill the studio and the gallery, and our hard working students manage to pull through and give their audience an amazing live show presenting the evenings results streaming in from all around the United Kingdom.

 ‘SOUND UP’